observatorium/api/README.md

     	The endpoint against which to make rules requests for logs.
   -logs.rules.read-only
     	Allow only read-only rule requests for logs.
-  -logs.tail.endpoint string
+  -logs.rules.tenant-label string
+    	The name of the rules label that should hold the tenant ID in logs upstreams. (default "tenant_id") -logs.tail.endpoint string
     	The endpoint against which to make tail read requests for logs.
   -logs.tenant-header string